JRPerrenoud/free-genai-bootcamp-2025/genai-architecting/Readme.md

 This will be running on single server Xeon processor with Guadi 3 AI HW Accelerator

 Customer is a secondary language learning high school located in Utah and will support 250-400 active students in total, but not all at the same time.
+The language they are focused on is Spanish

 ## Assumptions